forthy42/net2o/wiki/commands.md

 + $20 pay-source ( $:source -- )
   source coin, signed by source
 + $21 pay-sink ( $:remain -- )
-  remain coin, signed by sink
+  sink coin, signed by sink
-+ $22 pay-contract ( $:contract -- )
++ $22 pay-intent ( $:contract -- )
-  contract, signed by a source
+  ask for a contract, signed by a source or sink
++ $23 pay-contract ( $:contract -- )
+  contract, signed by a sink

 ### Contracts ###
 Contracts are now extremely simple: They just sign the sources and sinks